ptitSeb/box64/docs/USAGE.md

 #### BOX64_LD_PRELOAD
- * XXXX[:YYYYY] force loading XXXX (and YYYY...) libraries with the binary PreLoaded libs can be emulated or native, and are treated the same way as if they were comming from the binary
+ * XXXX[:YYYYY] force loading XXXX (and YYYY...) libraries with the binary PreLoaded libs can be emulated or native, and are treated the same way as if they were coming from the binary

 #### BOX64_EMULATED_LIBS *
  * XXXX[:YYYYY] force lib XXXX (and YYYY...) to be emulated (and not wrapped)